Bayer shares sag after U.S. jury verdict in Roundup cancer trial

 German chemicals giant Bayer, which bought Roundup maker Monsanto last year for $63 billion, said it would appeal the verdict.

-Its shares were down 1.3 percent at 55.59 euros at 1023 GMT, valuing the drugs and crop chemicals group at about 52 billion euros ($58 billion), well below the Monsanto price tag.

-The stock was, however, spared the type of plunge it suffered last week when it fell 9.6 percent on the jury’s conclusion - part-way into the Hardeman trial - that there was a causal link between the weedkiller and the plaintiff’s disease.
+Its shares were down 1.3 percent at 55.59 euros at 1023 GMT.
+That added to last week’s 9.6 percent plunge after the jury concluded part-way into the trial that there was a causal link between the weedkiller and Hardeman’s disease.

+The steep, steady slide since the first adverse verdict in a Roundup lawsuit in August 2018 has pushed Bayer’s value down to about 52 billion euros ($58 billion), which is several billion dollars less than what the drugs and crop chemicals group paid to acquire Monsanto in 2016.

+On Wednesday, the jury awarded Hardeman $5 million in compensatory and $75 million in punitive damages.
+Under a 2003 U.S. Supreme Court ruling, punitive damages are generally limited to less than 10 times the compensatory damages award, meaning the current verdict will likely be reduced, said Adam Zimmerman, a law professor at Los Angeles-based Loyola Law School.

 The trial is only the second of more than 11,200 Roundup lawsuits set to go to trial in the United States.

-In the first trial, a California man was awarded damages by a jury in state court in August, which were later reduced to $78 million.
+In the first trial, a California man was awarded damages by a jury in state court in August, which were later reduced to $78 million from an original $289 million that Monsanto sought to throw out.
 The case is on appeal.

+A third Roundup trial, handled by the same plaintiff lawyers who won the August verdict, is scheduled to start in California’s Superior Court in Oakland on Thursday.

+It was brought by California couple Alva and Alberta Pilliod who were diagnosed with non-Hodgkin’s lymphoma in 2011 and 2015 respectively.
+They allege their decades-long use of Roundup caused their cancers.

-Analysts at JP Morgan and Liberum said Bayer’s market value reflected overly pessimistic expectations of the German group eventually settling for up to 20 billion euros or 40 billion euros, respectively.
+Analysts at JP Morgan and Liberum said Bayer’s stock price shows the market expects an eventual settlement of up to 20 billion euros or 40 billion euros.
+They said that was overly pessimistic and they expected the final amount to be “substantially lower” than that.

 “Even if Monsanto/Bayer may win some cases, there is great uncertainty about the number of victories and defeats.
 That is why we expect Bayer to try to settle the remaining cases,” said Bryan Garnier analyst Jean-Jacques Le Fur.